 Ronnen and Martin provide a detailed insight and review of the latest on Private Equity in Luxembourg during an interview with Lexology.

-Their interview can be read in detail by downloading the full interview but covers 14 key points that everyone should know about for 2023/2024.
+Their interview can be read in detail by downloading the full interview and covers key points that should be considered by private capital actors.

 We see a variety of strategies being pursued, with not only traditional majority buyouts (a lot of the time with founders and management remaining as minority investors), but also some firms have launched separate funds to pursue minority stakes.
 This latter strategy does come with some different concerns, however, because the PE stakeholder will not have a significant influence over how the investment is funded.
 With this inflexibility, due to the majority investor holding the pen on how the deal is structured, some degree of work can be necessary for the minority investor – that is, our client – to ensure the investment remains viable in terms of tax leakage and IRR metric.